-Figure X.2.2-2: Simple Consent state diagram
+Figure 50.2.2-2: Simple Consent state diagram

-530 The IUA Authorization Server SHALL
+The IUA Authorization Server SHALL

-- support Permit and Deny policies and may support other policies. - support through some functionality the patient consent state to be changed: Authorize action is to move from Deny to Permit state, and Revoke action to move from Permit to Deny state. - support consent state for PurposeOfUse of Treatment (HL7 PurposeOfUse code of "TREAT") and may support consent states for other PurposeOfUse values within the scope of the MHDS community. - Deny access to any PurposeOfUse not authorized. - support expiring a consent that results in a Permit state automatically transition to Deny at expiration.
+- support Permit and Deny policies and may support other policies. - support through some functionality the patient consent state to be changed: Authorize action to move from Deny to Permit state, and Revoke action to move from Permit to Deny state. - support consent state for PurposeOfUse of Treatment (HL7 PurposeOfUse code of "TREAT") and may support consent states for other PurposeOfUse values within the scope of the MHDS community. - Deny access to any PurposeOfUse not authorized. - support expiring a consent that results in a Permit state automatically transitioning to Deny at expiration.

-The IUA Resource Server enforcement point grouped with the MHDS Document Registry SHALL enforce the security authorization decision.
-This includes confirming all resources requested are for the subject as the patient authorized.
-This prevents a Document Consumer from requesting access to resources outside the scope of the security token given it by the IUA
+The IUA Resource Server enforcement point grouped with the MHDS Document Registry 560 SHALL enforce the security authorization decision.
+This includes confirming all data requested are for the specific patient.
+This prevents a Document Consumer from requesting access to resources outside the scope of the security token given it by the IUA Authorization Server.

-545 Authorization Server.

-Note that this option does not protect Binary content stored outside of the Document Registry; see Section X.1.1.2.
+Note that this option does not protect Binary content stored outside of the Document Registry; see Section 50.1.1.2.
 When documents are stored outside of the Document Registry, the Document Source system takes on the burden of protecting the document.

 In order to support this Consent Manager Option, the following IUA constraint is defined.
 This constraint impacts the Document Consumer grouped IUA Authorization Client, and the IUA actors within the Document Registry.
-The important elements to convey are the scope values for PurposeOfUse and the identity of the Patient.
-This OAuth Scope specification does not require the use of SMART-on-FHIR but is compatible with it.
+The important elements for the Document Consumer to convey are the scope values for PurposeOfUse and the identity of the Patient.
+This OAuth Scope e.g., a simple request for Treatment access to patient f5c7395

+570 specification does not require the use of SMART-on-FHIR but is compatible with it.
 There are two defined scope values that are included in the scope separated by a space and repeated as necessary: